eeeds/Knime-Projects/README.md

 - Use ```Pivoting``` block to pivot the data.
 - ```Groups``` setting specify what you want to see in the row header.
 - ```Pivot``` setting specify what you want to see in the column header.

+### Metanode

+Meta nodes are nodes that contain subworkflows, i.e. in the workflow they look like a single node, although they can contain many nodes and even more meta nodes.
+They are created with the help of the meta node wizard.
+You can open the meta node wizard by either selecting "Node/Add Meta Node" from the menu or by clicking the button with the meta node icon in the toolbar (workflow editor must be active).

+### Data Generators

+Creates random data containing some clusters for Parallel Universes.
+The data contains a certain fraction of noise patterns and data that is generated to clusters (all clusters have the same size).
+The data is normalized in [0, 1].